Izenda7Series/IzendaCustomVisualizations/README.md

 # Izenda Custom Visualizations

-> _Note that this example is using for demonstration of the flexibility of Izenda JS API to adopt the various requirements on building a custom chart._
+> _Note that this example is meant to demonstrate the flexibility of the Izenda JS API to adopt the various requirements on building a custom chart._

 This repo contains code examples showing how to customize or extend the Izenda visualizations using JS APIs.
 It is based on original 3D Highcharts examples at https://www.highcharts.com/docs/chart-concepts/3d-charts